 - 1. Each candidate for readmission to the nursing program will be considered based on space availability in both theory and clinical for the course.
 Each candidate must: - a) Complete the HGTC Readmission Application form.
-The Readmission Application form must be completed and submitted. - b) Have a GPA of 2.0 or higher. - c) Nursing courses older than one calendar year for candidates at the time of readmission are not accepted. - d) Students applying and accepted for readmission must attend the course the following semester the course is offered. - 2.
+The Readmission Application form must be completed and submitted. - b) Have a GPA of 2.0 or higher.

+- c) Nursing courses older than one calendar year for candidates at the time of readmission are not accepted. - d) Students applying and accepted for readmission must attend the course the following semester the course is offered. - 2.
 Each candidate for readmission must: - a.
-Complete assigned Focused Reviews for each course successfully completed.

-- Example: If a student is applying for readmission into NUR 220, that student must complete Focused Reviews for NUR 101, NUR 120, NUR 150, NUR 161, and NUR 162. - b.
+Complete assigned Focused Reviews for each course successfully completed. - Example: If a student is applying for readmission into NUR 220, that student must complete Focused Reviews for NUR 101, NUR 120, NUR 150, NUR 161, and NUR 162. - b.
 Each candidate for readmission must complete the specific Focused Review tests. - c. the readmission candidate's responsible for contacting the course coordinator to obtain the listing of Focused Review tests required for the course's readmission. - d.
 Candidates for readmission must score a minimum of an 80% on ALL assigned Focused Review tests.
 Students may complete multiple attempts to achieve a score of 80% on ALL assigned Focused Review tests.
 Past Focused Review, test completion scores are not accepted. - e.
 Students must submit written remediations on EVERY incorrect item for EACH assigned Focused Review test.
 Remediation must be completed on the incorrect answers from the student's FIRST attempt ONLY.
 Incomplete remediation will result in being dropped from the class. - f.
 For students applying for readmission to the nursing program, completing all readmission requirements as described above must be completed by the close of business day on the add/drop day.
 Please meet these requirements to avoid being immediately dropped from the class. - 3.
-Students who have applied for readmission will be notified prior to the beginning of the semester. - Students who withdrew or failed in NUR 101, NUR 201, or PNR 110 are not eligible for readmission and may apply for admission into the nursing program through the college's Admissions Department. - 5.
-Students who have failed 2 nursing courses in PN, AND, or the Advanced Placement program must wait 2 years before applying for admission into any HGTC nursing program. - a) Students admitted to the ADN program after the 2-year waiting period and do not have a current, valid, and unrestricted South Carolina or National Paramedic Certificate or current LPN licensure in South Carolina must apply for admission into the program at the NUR 101 level.
-All courses in the ADN curriculum be required. - b) Students with an LPN license can apply for the generic
+Students who have applied for readmission will be notified prior to the beginning of the semester. - 4.
+Students who withdrew or failed in NUR 101, NUR 201, or PNR 110 are not eligible for readmission and may apply for admission into the nursing program through the college's Admissions Department. - 5.
+Students who have failed 2 nursing courses in PN, AND, or the Advanced Placement program must wait 2 years before applying for admission into any HGTC nursing program. - a) Students admitted to the ADN program after the 2-year waiting period and do not have a current, valid, and unrestricted South Carolina or National Paramedic

+Certificate or current LPN licensure in South Carolina must apply for admission into the program at the NUR 101 level.
+All courses in the ADN curriculum be required.

-ADN program or Advanced Placement program after the two-year waiting period.
+- b) Students with an LPN license can apply for the generic ADN program or Advanced Placement program after the two-year waiting period.
 Accepted students must complete all courses as defined in the respective curriculum.
-Students will not be allowed to test out of previously completed courses.

-- 6. Readmitted students will become a cohort of that class and will be required to follow that class's progression. - 7.
+Students will not be allowed to test out of previously completed courses. - 6.
+Readmitted students will become a cohort of that class and will be required to follow that class's progression.
+Approved applicants will be registered by the Nursing Department. - 7.
+Students are notified of readmission approval/denial along with additional requirements for readmission via myHGTC email by the end of final exams. - 8.
 Students who are readmitted will be required to participate in the Repeat Course Initiative (RCI) and meet with a tutor three times prior to the mid-semester (please see the Advancement of High-Risk Students policy, p.21)